department-of-veterans-affairs/va.gov-team/products/ask-va/design/Design strategy: Phase 1.md

 #### Impact

 **Everyone has a right to the same experience.** Whether it’s on a different device, browser or using assistive technology, we’ll design a consistent and cohesive user experience for Ask VA.
+Many of our design decisions, like avoiding modals and conditionals that change the page while you're still on it, contribute to building a cohesive and fair experience.

 **People should be able to find Ask VA, when they need it.** We'll make sure that existing links to Ask VA transition seamlessly when Ask VA moves to VA.gov.
 In addition, by moving Ask VA to the contact hub on VA.gov, we'll aim to improve how easy it is to find.